Category Archives: Confessionalism

 So, obviously, the Outhouse has been especially lonely lately.
 A new year is coming up, and since my family’s catechesis has also fallen on hard times over the past few months, I am considering taking the family through NCC in … Continue reading

-Posted in Catechesis, Compare and Confess, Confessionalism, Confessions, Family, Reformed piety, Review, Tim Keller | 4 Comments
+Posted in Catechesis, Compare and Confess, Confessionalism, Confessions, Family, New City Catechism, Reformed piety, Review, Tim Keller | 4 Comments

 Non-Westminster Catechism